alex0112/tensor_stream/README.md

 ## Usage

 Usage is similar to how you would use TensorFlow except with ruby syntax.
-There are also enhancements to the syntax to make it as consice as possible.
+There are also enhancements to the syntax to make it as concise as possible.

 Linear regression sample: